VinGarcia/structi/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/vingarcia/structi.svg)](https://pkg.go.dev/github.com/vingarcia/structi)
 ![Go Report Card](https://goreportcard.com/badge/github.com/vingarcia/structi)

-# Welcome to Struct Iterator
+# Welcome to the Go Struct Iterator

 This project was created to make it safe, easy and efficient to use reflection to read and write data to and from structs.